Doumor/Doumor/Edu/Stepik.md

 [Back](../README.md)

-## Certificates related to my work.
+## Certificates related to my work

 |Certificate|Institution and/or teacher|Image|PDF|
 |---|---|---|---|